 There will be over 3,000,000 of administrative assistant jobs in 2019.
 This means more than 3,000,000 opportunities to get valuable work experience and become one of the unacknowledged heroes of today’s business world.
 The truth of the matter is that administrative assistants are people who make the world go round for their companies whether the owners realize it or not.
 Although the job may not come with a lot of prestige, more and more people find satisfaction in it.
-More than that, administrative support position provides an excellent exposure to various business processes which will likely facilitate one’s career development in future.
+More than that, the administrative support position provides an excellent exposure to various business processes which will likely facilitate one’s career development in the future.
 The key to landing a great job in this field is having a professional administrative assistant resume.
 Before we share some practical resume writing tips and our sample, we will provide basic career information that must shape the application process.

 What Is an Administrative Assistant?

 Despite various career opportunities for this type of job, many people still don’t understand the specific role of an administrative assistant.
 As the jobs market develops today, the question “What is an administrative assistant” is now wider than ever as it also includes office assistant, executive assistant, virtual administrative assistant, and administrative support specialist job titles.
-All of these roles assume various clerical duties, such as organizing files, preparing documents, scheduling appointments, managing travel arrangements, etc. The common stereotype however is that the job of an administrative assistant never goes beyond them.
+All of these roles assume various clerical duties, such as organizing files, preparing documents, scheduling appointments, managing travel arrangements, etc. The common stereotype, however, is that the job of an administrative assistant never goes beyond them.

 Administrative Assistant Job Description

 As we have mentioned before, the administrative assistant job description can vary depending on the company as well as the industry.
-This kind of jobs can be found in pretty much any business environment where a number of administrative processes are required to keep everything running smoothly.
+This kind of job can be found in pretty much any business environment where a number of administrative processes are required to keep everything running smoothly.
 Below are sample duties that could be reorganized and adjusted to fit your role depending on your target job.
 The list starts with specific accomplishments and ends with generic duties.

 Administrative Assistant Duties and Responsibilities